KentStateWeb/rwd/class/assignments/project-summary.md

 ## Project Schedule

-You and your boss have worked together to develop a brief project schedule - based on her previous experience.
-He or she knows this may need to be adjusted, but it's a good starting point.
+You and your boss have worked together to develop a brief project schedule.

-### 1: Kickoff Meeting and Research
+### 1: Research

 * Meet with the client and determine project goals, design aesthetic, etc.
 * Communicate why investing in a responsive website makes sense for their business.